iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From Lanczos to CG.md

 ---
 ### **Where are the Conjugate Directions**?

 It won't be called conjugate Gradient if there are no conjugate directions from the algorithm.
-I want to make the claim that the conjugate directions are columns of the following matrix:
+I want to make the claim that the conjugate directions are columns of the following matrix.

+Claim:

 > $$
 > P_k = Q_k U_k^{-1}
 > $$
+> The columns of tha matrix are vectors in conjugate directions

+**Proof**:

 Where, we consider a decomposition of the Symmetric Tridiagonal Matrix: $T_k = L_k U_k$, where $L_k$ is unit diagonal with on sub-diagonal, and the matrix $U$ is upper-bi-diagonal, with all the upper diagonal being $\beta_j$, the same as the upper diagonal of the matrix $T_k$.